dotnet/docs/docs/framework/install/on-windows-7.md

 The .NET Framework 4.7 is included with the [Windows 10 Creators Update](https://www.microsoft.com/software-download/windows10).

 The .NET Framework 4.7 supports apps built for .NET Framework 4.0 or later.
+Other versions of the .NET Framework are available from the [Download .NET Framework](https://www.microsoft.com/net/download/framework) webpage.

 ## .NET Framework 3.5